stealjs/steal/docs/module-dev.md

 than 2.
 @option {Number} [logLevel=0] Controls what types of messages will be logged.
 By default the logLevel is 0 so all messages will be logged.
+@option {function()} assert Throws an error if the expression passed to it is falsy.

 @body